Does your lower back keep you up at night? Try some yoga for lower-back pain — it’s as easy as three gentle poses.

 The candlestick or the shoulder stand is a popular yoga pose that works wonders on your lower back.
-That is because it is one of the few stretches that relieves tension from this area.

 - Start with your back to the mat and feet straight out in front of you.
 Keep your arms by your sides and pull your legs up to form an “L” or 90-degree angle shape.